NHSDigital/communications-manager-api/tests/docs/partials/validation/test_invalid_contact_details_email.rst

 **Asserts**
 - Response returns a 400 'Invalid Value' error
 - Response returns the expected error message body with references to the invalid attribute
-- Response returns the 'X-Correlation-Id' header if provided

 .. list-table::
     :widths: 50 50